Titles and Roles

 - Research Program

-J. David Lambeth, MD,PhD, serves as Professor in the Department of Pathology at Emory University School of Medicine.
-Dr. Lambeth is a member of the Cancer Cell Biology Research Program at Winship.
+J. David Lambeth, MD,PhD, is Professor Emeritus in the Department of Pathology and Laboratory Medicine at Emory University School of Medicine.
+Dr. Lambeth is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Lambeth earned his MD and PhD in Biochemistry from Duke University.

-Dr. Lambeth's research focuses on reactive oxygen species (ROS) such as superoxide and hydrogen peroxide, and their biological roles, for example, in innate immunity, mitogenic growth, apoptosis, angiogenesis, and biosynthesis/remodeling of extracellular matrix.
+Dr. Lambeth's research focused on reactive oxygen species (ROS) such as superoxide and hydrogen peroxide, and their biological roles, for example, in innate immunity, mitogenic growth, apoptosis, angiogenesis, and biosynthesis/remodeling of extracellular matrix.

 Publications Publication Date

 Dr. Lambeth has received the following awards and honors:

 - Named Eminent Scientist of the Year 2003 by International Research Promotion Council, 2003